 Social Media Safety

-We agree to use social media accounts and conduct ourselves online with integrity, using YPAD’s Social Media guidelines as the standard for our choices.
+We will strive to use social media accounts and conduct ourselves online with integrity, using YPAD’s Social Media guidelines as the standard for our choices.

 We agree that if any among our leadership group chooses to have sexually suggestive activity, sexualized dancing, references to drug or alcohol use, violence or gang-related activity, hate speech, negative comments about other dance professionals, or similar content on my social media account, we will not “friend,” “follow,” or be “followed” by students.